jeppe742/DeltaLakeReader/README.md

 ![Build package](https://github.com/jeppe742/DeltaLakeReader/workflows/Build%20python%20package/badge.svg)
 # Delta Lake Reader
-The [Delta](https://github.com/delta-io/delta) format, developed by Databricks, is often used to build data lakes.
+The [Delta](https://github.com/delta-io/delta) format, developed by Databricks, is often used to build data lakes or lakehouses.

-While it tries to solve many issues with data lakes, one of the downsides is that delta tables rely on Spark to read the data.
-If you only need to read a small table, this can introduce a lot of unnecessary overhead.
+While it has many benefits, one of the downsides of delta tables is that they rely on Spark to read the data.
+This might be infeasible, or atleast introduce a lot of overhead, if you want to build data applications like [Streamlit](https://www.streamlit.io/) apps or ML APIs ontop of the data in your Delta tables.

 This package tries to fix this, by providing a lightweight python wrapper around the delta file format, **without** any Spark dependencies